 Text

-• An analysis of the Crimmins report, adapted from A Sympathetic History of Peoples Temple and Jonestown by Rebecca Moore, appears below.
+An analysis of the Crimmins report, adapted from A Sympathetic History of Peoples Temple and Jonestown by Rebecca Moore, appears below.
 The full text of the chapter from which the analysis was taken appears here.

-The U.S. government agency which had the most direct contact with Peoples Temple once the group left the United States was the State Department.
+The U.S. government agency that had the most direct contact with Peoples Temple once the group left the United States was the State Department.
 By June 1978, State had over 912 documents on Peoples Temple, according to Richard McCoy, Consul for the American Embassy in Georgetown.
 Most of the documents were letters and complaints from members of the Concerned Relatives and from Peoples Temple.
-When McCoy returned to Washington in May 1978, he briefed department officials extensively about Jonestown.
-He related Debbie Blakey’s concerns and fears, which she’d communicated to him as he escorted her back to the U.S. As criticism of State mounted after the massacre, the department responded by claiming it had devoted more time to Peoples Temple in the previous eighteen months than to any other group of American citizens living abroad.
+When McCoy returned to Washington in May 1978, he briefed Department officials extensively about Jonestown.
+He related Debbie Blakey’s concerns and fears, which she’d communicated to him as he escorted her back to the U.S. As criticism of State mounted after the massacre, the Department responded by claiming it had devoted more time to Peoples Temple in the previous eighteen months than to any other group of American citizens living abroad.
 In that case, critics wondered, why didn’t State warn Ryan of the potential for violence, or predict the mass suicides?

 The Crimmins Report studied two main areas of State Department involvement.
 The first covered the relationship between the Temple and the Concerned Relatives.
-Both the department in Washington and the Embassy in Georgetown viewed the conflict between the two – particularly the dispute over the custody of John Victor Stoen – as a fight between two groups of Americans.
+Both the State Department in Washington and the Embassy in Georgetown viewed the conflict between the two – particularly the dispute over the custody of John Victor Stoen – as a fight between two groups of Americans.
 As the representative of all Americans in Guyana, the Embassy was supposed to remain neutral, although the report concluded “there was a ‘tilt’ towards the Stoens’ position in early official actions.”

 The second area of State Department responsibility in regard to Peoples Temple encompassed the preparation and handling of Leo Ryan’s visit to Jonestown.
 In this respect, the area of highest public criticism, the Crimmins Report felt “the briefings for the Congressional visit were quite thorough in content and scope.”
 Ryan’s aides disagreed.
 They pointed out that the State Department made very few, if any, cables or documents available to them.
-Additionally, department and Embassy officials did not warn Ryan of the possibility of violence.
+Additionally, State Department and Embassy officials did not warn Ryan of the possibility of violence.
 The report explained that “there was nothing in their dealings with Jonestown to warrant such a caution.”

 State and Embassy officials had difficulty judging accusations from the Concerned Relatives and from Peoples Temple, because both sides exaggerated.
 For Richard McCoy, the Concerned Relatives had a “credibility problem, since many of their claims were untrue.”
 McCoy frequently interviewed people who were supposedly being held against their will in Jonestown.
 Time and again, people told him they remained in Jonestown voluntarily.
 And, he added, they did not appear to be in fear and under pressure.
 The evidence he saw in Jonestown belied the allegations of the Concerned Relatives.

 This may explain why McCoy and others at the State Department did not take the Temple’s suicide threats seriously, and why they discounted the Concerned Relatives.
-Although Temple members announced they would die before giving up John Victor Stoen, and although Blakey personally told McCoy, and later the department by affidavit, about suicide rehearsals, the State Department believed in neither.
+Although Temple members announced they would die before giving up John Victor Stoen, and although Blakey personally told McCoy, and later the Department by affidavit, about suicide rehearsals, the State Department believed in neither.

 Leo Ryan possessed largely the same information the State Department had.
 While State ignored warnings provided by Concerned Relatives, Ryan did not.
 At the same time, State knew that the Concerned Relatives would inflame the Temple against the Congressman.
 The Crimmins Report noted that: